-Davide Marchegiano has designed and led tours all over Italy and Europe for the last sixteen years; he loves to teach Italian using games and songs, as well as to bring guests to meet his many friends across his country.
+Davide Marchegiano has designed and led tours all over Italy and Europe for the last twenty years; he loves to teach Italian using games and songs, as well as to bring guests to meet his many friends across his country.

 Davide loves hiking and everything with pedals and wheels: he’s been riding and racing bikes for 30 years, and he is a passionate mechanic, since he transformed his mother’s bike into a mountain bike, before they started being available in Italy.

 His background is varied: he studied phylosophy of language at college, has been a boy scout master for many years, and served in the army as an officer of the Alpine Troops.

 After living in Tuscany for a few years, he moved back to his hometown of Ivrea, in Piedmont.

 Given Davide’s knowledge of Italy, you might find him guiding our tours in Piedmont, Tuscany, Sicily, Trentino and Alto Adige/South Tyrol.